PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 > *In the examples described in the text, and in many other examples not reported, we found that p = 1 (weighting by the correlation) is a very reasonable choice that allows significant genes with less than perfect coherence, i.e. only a subset of genes in the set are coordinately expressed, to score well.*

-##### Trade-offs

 While weighting the enrichment score calculation with the rank metric can increase the power of the approach to detect valid gene sets, it does have several consequences that must be kept in mind.

 Recall that the enrichment score is a function of the size of the gene set $$n_k$$.
 This means that enrichment scores must be normalized for gene set size.
 In the unweighted case, an analytic expression for the normalization factor can be estimate but when terms are weighted, this is no longer the case and once again, we defer to bootstrap measures to derive it.

 Another trade-off incurred by departing from the classic K-S statistic is that we no longer have an analytic expression for the null distribution of the enrichment scores as described by equation \eqref{eq:10}.
-This motivates the empirical bootstrap procedure for deriving the null distribution discussed in the following section concerning [Significance Testing](#significanceTesting).
+This motivates the empirical bootstrap procedure for deriving the null distribution discussed in the following section concerning significance testing.

 The above discussion motivates the next section on how GSEA generates null distributions for candidate gene set enrichment scores.

-### Significance testing
+### SAFE Step 3.
+Significance testing

 <div class="alert alert-danger text-justify" role="alert">
   <strong>Caution!</strong> The procedure for deriving null distributions described here is not the same as that described by Subramanian <em>et al.</em> (Subramanian 2005).